The List component, which inherits from Scroller component, is a core component, and it provides the most popular features for using a list of items.

 onloadmore 0.5 used with loadmoreoffset attribute. if the view has less than loadmoreoffset to scroll down, the onloadmore event will be triggered.

 scroll 0.12+ used with offset-accuracy attribute.
 This event is fired when the list scrolls.
 The current contentOffset value is given in this event callback.
+See details in scroll event demo.

 common events: check out the common events